 Why a Consistent Toddler Schedule Makes Life Easier for Everyone

-Setting a schedule for your toddler is one of the best ways to ensure a rested, engaged, happy child.
+Setting a toddler schedule is one of the best ways to ensure a rested, engaged, happy child.
 Your toddler will feel secure in their routine, and this will help them feel comfortable exploring and learning about the world around them.
 A little predictability can go a long way!